You are here: NTLawHbk » NTLawHandbook » ChildWelfare

 A proposed order by the CEO must specify one or more of the following;

-An order that gives parental responsibility to the CEO or another person other than a parent is an order that entitles that person to exercise all the powers and rights, and has all the responsibilities, for the child that would ordinarily be vested in the parents of the child. (s.22 CaPoCA)
+An order that gives parental responsibility to the CEO or another person other than a parent is an order that entitles that person to exercise all the powers and rights, and has all the responsibilities, for the child that would ordinarily be vested in the parents of the child. (s.22 CPC Act)

-An order that gives daily care and control to the CEO or another person is an order that entitles a person to exercise all the powers and rights and has all the responsibilities for the day to day care and control of the child. (s.21 CaPoCA) It does not, for example entitle such a person to make decisions regarding authorizing medical procedures or signing applications for passports for a child.
+An order that gives daily care and control to the CEO or another person is an order that entitles a person to exercise all the powers and rights and has all the responsibilities for the day to day care and control of the child. (s.21 CPC Act) It does not, for example entitle such a person to make decisions regarding authorizing medical procedures or signing applications for passports for a child.

-Giving notice of application for a protection order
+Giving notice of application for a Protection Order

 The court will require that the parent(s) or a person who is a respondent to the proceedings to file a response to the application within 4 weeks from the first court date if they disagree with the application in whole or in part.
 The response should address the grounds put by the CEO in support of their application, state the orders that are opposed, propose alternative orders, if any and accompany the response with any supporting evidence such as an affidavit setting out the facts in support of their case.
 (Local Court Act (NT) Practice Direction No 1 of 2015)